tmobile/magentaA11y/_checklist-web/sticky-content.md

 ## Code examples

 ### Place the element in logical DOM order

 This semantic HTML appears in logical order in the page.

+It uses only CSS (no JavaScript) to float content as desired.

 {% highlight html %}
 {% include /examples/sticky-content.html %}